+When it comes to the safety of your vehicle, auto insurance is just one part of the equation.
 Have you ever wondered why some people can keep their vehicles on the road seemingly forever, while others trash theirs in record time?
-It’s not rocket science, but some drivers have an innate ability to drive cars into the proverbial ground without trying.
-The key words here may be “without trying” to maintain their vehicles so they run at their peak.
+It’s not rocket science, but some drivers have an innate ability to make mistakes that ruin cars.
+The key words here may be “without trying” to maintain their vehicles so they run at their peak for a long time.

 Those of you who unlock the doors, turn the ignition key and drive away on a regular basis, without so much as checking to see when you last had your vehicle serviced, are headed for a costly conversation with a mechanic.

-The five most common mistakes that drivers make that are sure to speed up the demise of their vehicle are:
+Here are the five most common mistakes that drivers make that are sure to speed up the demise of their vehicle.

 1. Ignoring Regular Maintenance Schedule

 Neglect and mistreatment will turn your new vehicle into an unappreciative pile of junk in no time, especially if you make a habit of it.
 Your vehicle’s manufacturer sets maintenance guidelines for a reason.
 Regular service, including oil and filter replacement at the proper mileage intervals, as well as inspecting transmission fluid, air filter, and brake pads can keep the vehicle running and operating safely.
 Of course, you can always wait until the engine or transmission give out and drop some heavy cash to replace them.

 Your engine is comprised of many elements and systems, all of which need proper ongoing care.
 This includes getting a regular oil change (according to your owner’s manual specifications) and using the proper motor oil.
 The oil change and the choice to use either a synthetic (the best for most modern cars) motor oil or a conventional oil are up to you – what’s important is doing this regularly.